mindsmiths/docs/docs/Mindsmiths Platform/writing-rules.md

 There are three mechanisms that influence this:
 1. There is always an instance of the current agent in the knowledge base - (`CustomerAgent` in the examples above)
-2. When a signal is sent to the agent, it is inserted in the knowledge base, under the entry point "signals" (see Facts and Signals TODO)
+2. When a signal is sent to the agent, it is inserted in the knowledge base, under the entry point "signals" (see [Facts and Signals](#facts-and-signals))
 3. You can `insert`, `modify`, and `delete` data from the knowledge base from the rules

 Consider the following example: